pschraut/UnityCommandLine/README.md

 * CommandLine method bodies are stripped

 ## Full example
 The full example in a single text block can be found below.
-Copy/paste, save it to a .cs file in your project and you're good to go.
+Copy/paste, save it as ```CommandLineExample.cs``` in your project and you're good to go.
 ```csharp
 using UnityEngine;
 using Oddworm.Framework;